-For the year ended December 31, 2020, System experience was overall favorable.
-The recognized rate of return on System assets during calendar year 2020 was higher than long term expectations.
-In addition, there were more retiree deaths during calendar year 2020 than anticipated by actuarial assumptions.
-The actuarial gains from financial and demographic experience were offset in part by additional stipend payments made during the last 4 months of calendar year 2020 per City Council resolution.
+For the year ended December 31, 2022, System experience was overall unfavorable.
+The net investment return during 2022 was lower than long term expectations.
+However, the market value smoothing techniques used in this valuation of the System recognize both past and present investment experience.
+As a result, the recognized rate of return on System assets during calendar year 2022 was 5.40%.
+This unfavorable experience was offset in part by more deaths (retiree and employee) during calendar year 2022 than anticipated by actuarial assumptions.
 Additional information related to System assets is shown on pages C-3 and C-4 of this report.